Sue MacGregor reunites five women who ruled the world of pop in the 1960s.

 Nigel Lawson reflects on a high profile political life and keeping feelings private.

-Bob Harris interviews Loretta Lynn, one of the most influential artists in country music.
+Bob Harris talks with Loretta Lynn, one of the most influential artists in country music

 Lucy Kellaway explores the complexities of having considerable personal wealth.